 - Develop goals, measurable objectives, and implementation strategies to address the top health priorities.

 - Incorporate health-plan goals and strategies into day-to-day activities of community partners.

 - Annually review progress on goals, objectives, and strategies.

 Community representatives should only review enough data to decide if the health priority is a top concern for their residents without over-burdening them with information that is better used in targeting implementation initiatives.

 Community representatives determine variations to the process and information discussed.
-Depending on the community, template data may be augmented with data only found locally; including school and opinion surveys, environmental health programs, and local health providers.
+Depending on the community, template data may be augmented with data only found locally, including data from school and opinion surveys, environmental health programs, and local health providers.

 For more information or assistance on Community Health Improvement Assessments or Community Health Plans in your region, please contact your Regional Health Educator:

 - Northern Region - Jim Lawrence, 715-365-2708

 - Northeastern Region - Elizabeth Scheelk, 920-448-5058

 - Southeastern Region - W. Curtis Marshall, 414-227-4185